AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 To export data, select **Export report** at the upper-right corner of the desired report.

-Depending on the respective report you've exported, a file named **Adobe Pass - Reports - AuthN TTL.csv**, **Adobe Pass - Reports - AuthZ TTL.csv** or **Adobe Pass - Reports - SSO.csv** will be downloaded automatically to your computer.
+Depending on the respective report you've exported, a file named **Adobe Pass - Reports - AuthN TTL.csv**, **Adobe Pass - Reports - AuthZ TTL.csv**, or **Adobe Pass - Reports - SSO.csv** will be downloaded automatically to your computer.

 >[!NOTE]
 >